Nixinova/LinguistJS/readme.md

 ### Command-line

 ```
-linguist --analyze [<folder>] [<...options>]
+linguist --analyze [<folders...>] [<options...>]
 linguist --help
+linguist --version
 ```

 - `--analyze`:
-  Analyse the language of all files found in a folder.
+  Analyse the language of all files found in a folder or folders.
-  - `<folders...>`:
+  - `[<folders...>]`:
     The folders to analyse (defaults to `./`).
-  - `--ignoredFiles <glob1> [[--ignoredFiles] <glob2> ...]`:
+  - `--ignoredFiles <globs...>`:
     A list of file path globs to ignore.
-    When specifying more than one glob, this option can either be called with multiple values given (e.g., `--ignoredFiles *.txt *.json`) or be called multiple times (e.g., `--ignoredFiles *.txt --ignoredFiles *.json`).
-Both ways are equivalent.
-  - `--ignoredLanguages`:
+  - `--ignoredLanguages <languages...>`:
-    A list of languages to ignore.
+    A list of languages to exclude from the output.
   - `--categories <categories...>`:
-    A list of space-delimited categories that should be displayed in the output.
+    A list of language categories that should be displayed in the output.
+	Must be one or more of `data`, `prose`, `programming`, `markup`.
   - `--childLanguages`:
-    Whether to display sub-languages instead of their parents, when possible.
+    Display sub-languages instead of their parents, when possible.
   - `--json`:
     Display the outputted language data as JSON.
   - `--tree <traversal>`:
     A dot-delimited traversal to the nested object that should be logged to the console instead of the entire output.
     Requires `--json` to be specified.
   - `--quick`:
-    Whether to skip the checking of `.gitattributes` and `.gitignore` files for manual language classifications.
+    Skip the checking of `.gitattributes` and `.gitignore` files for manual language classifications.
     Alias for `--checkAttributes=false --checkIgnored=false --checkHeuristics=false --checkShebang=false --checkModeline=false`.
   - `--offline`:
     Use pre-packaged metadata files instead of fetching them from GitHub at runtime.
   - `--keepVendored`:
-    Whether to include vendored files (auto-generated files, dependencies folder, etc).
+    Include vendored files (auto-generated files, dependencies folder, etc) in the output.
   - `--keepBinary`:
-    Whether binary files should be excluded from the output.
+    Include binary files in the output.
   - `--relativePaths`:
     Change the absolute file paths in the output to be relative to the current working directory.
   - `--checkAttributes`:
-    Force the checking of `.gitatributes` files (use alongside `--quick` to overwrite).
+    Force the checking of `.gitatributes` files.
+    Use alongside `--quick` to override it disabling this option.
   - `--checkIgnored`:
-    Force the checking of `.gitignore` files (use alongside `--quick` to overwrite).
+    Force the checking of `.gitignore` files.
+    Use alongside `--quick` to override it disabling this option.
   - `--checkHeuristics`:
-    Apply heuristics to ambiguous languages (use alongside `--quick` to overwrite).
+    Apply heuristics to ambiguous languages.
+    Use alongside `--quick` to override it disabling this option.
   - `--checkShebang`:
-    Check shebang (`#!`) lines for explicit classification (use alongside `--quick` to overwrite).
+    Check shebang (`#!`) lines for explicit classification.
+    Use alongside `--quick` to override it disabling this option.
   - `--checkModeline`:
-    Check modelines for explicit classification (use alongside `--quick` to overwrite).
+    Check modelines for explicit classification.
+    Use alongside `--quick` to override it disabling this option.
 - `--help`:
-  Display a help message.
+  Display the help message.
 - `--version`:
-  Display the current version of linguist-js.
+  Display the current installed version of LinguistJS.